 London Communications Agency, in partnership with London First and DCLG, has published a map of London’s Neighbourhood Forums.
 It illustrates 74 potential Neighbourhood Forums in London: 23 that have had their area and/or forum formally designated; 19 that have submitted their designation application; and a further 32 who have expressed interest in organising as a Neighbourhood Forum.

 London Neighbourhood Forums, November 2013 (click to expand)

 Looking at the map, a few interesting observations jump out.
 First and most noticeably is the relative concentration of Neighbourhood Forums (both designated and interested) in Inner London.
 The concentration of Forums in some boroughs, alongside the absence of even expressed interest in 14 other boroughs, raises questions about the utility of, and capacity for, neighbourhood planning for all types of communities.
-Considering this map in the context of LCA’s previous editions – from May (PDF) and February (PDF) of this year – suggests that there may be only a modest increase in yet-to-be engaged communities organising as Neighbourhood Forums.
+Considering this map in the context of LCA’s previous editions – from May and February of this year – suggests that there may be only a modest increase in yet-to-be engaged communities organising as Neighbourhood Forums.

 Establishing a Neighbourhood Forum is a key first step to producing neighbourhood plans, but certainly not the only one: preparing the Neighbourhood Plan or Development Order, passing an independent check from an examiner, and succeeding at community referendum can all contribute to making neighbourhood planning a time- and resource-intense process.
 No neighbourhood plans in London have made it to legal adoption yet, although RB Kensington and Chelsea’s Norland conservation area in Holland Park may become the first to referendum after an examiner gave it a green light subject to modification.